 Amazing Soup Moments:

-- became a real symbol of Philadelphia immediately after its inception;
+- Pepper pot soup quickly became a symbol of Philadelphia after its creation.

-- in the early 20th century, a canned version of the soup appeared.
-One jar was sold for 12 cents.
+- In the early 20th century, a canned version of the soup was sold for just 12 cents per can.

-When is National Pepper Pot Day celebrated in 2022?
+When is National Pepper Pot Day in 2025?

 National Pepper Pot Day is observed on December 29 each year.